 With us, you’ll get true, real and from the heart stories.
 Information on clubs and venues were you can experience live music.
-Exposure to new and immerging talent.
+Exposure to new, up and coming bands as well as legacy artists.
 We take pride in producing content with no stories about Kim and Kanye’s dinner date scuffle or Miley’s tongue waggling, twerking nightclub antics.
 We’re not a snooty rag or a punk rock zine, but somewhere in between.

-In The Loop Magazine can’t be pegged as one style or genre of music magazine.
+In The Loop Magazine can’t be pegged as one style or genre of music publication.
 We love it all.
 All music styles.
 All music related sources.
-All music industry focused events throughout the year and happening in and around town.
+All music industry focused events throughout the year and whats happening in and around town.

 Let us help keep you in the loop on music.
 Be In The Loop Chicago!